 She’s my first phone call for good news and bad, and she’s the person I turn to if I need either a reality check or a cheerleader.
 She’s my anchor in this world.

 My 10-year-old daughter also has a best friend.
 They met on the first day of kindergarten and became fast friends.
-They are the perfect amount of same and different.
-They balance each other out.
+And are the perfect amount of same and different and balance each other out.
 They cheer each other on, drop handmade notes to each other when one needs cheering up, and hug each other with a ferocity that can’t quite be described each time they meet up.
 Though they no longer attend the same school, their friendship remains unchanged.
 They are each other’s anchors in this fast-past constantly changing world, and I couldn’t be happier for them.

 Anyone who has ever experienced a close childhood friendship surely knows that the person you shared your dreams, worries, and inside jokes with played an important role in your emotional wellbeing, and studies back this up.
 In fact, research shows that having a best friend during childhood can help strengthen kids’ resilience and build adaptive coping skills.
 One very strong friendship during childhood can actually set kids up for a lifetime of resilience and coping with stressors.